 - If there is an objection, does the person named in a Child Arrangements Order or Residence Order with whom the child is to live agree to the child being looked after?

 There are 2 two main routes into the ‘looked after’ system:

-- Being accommodated under section 20 of the Children Act 1989
+- being accommodated under section 20 Children Act 1989; or

-- Being made the subject of a Care Order under section 31 of the Children Act 1989.
+- being made the subject of a Care Order under section 31 Children Act 1989.